bitprj/devrel/AStarPathfinding/blog.md

 ```

 Finally, we come to `reconstruct_path()`.
 This function should return all nodes on the path A* has chosen.
 This is where the predecessor field comes in handy.
 We will simply follow the path backward from the target to the seeker via each node’s predecessor, appending all nodes we encounter to a queue.
 I have chosen to use `collections.deque` as my FIFO queue.
 (You can use a standard Python list later as well but later on I will want to get and remove the first element of the list.
-With the standard Python list, the way to do this is to do `list.pop(0)` but this runs in linear time because of the way it works. `Deque` contains the `popleft()` method which performs the same action but runs in constant time you will need to `import collections` for this)
+With the standard Python list, the way to do this is to do `list.pop(0)` but this runs in linear time because of the way it works. `Deque` contains the `popleft()` method which performs the same action but runs in constant time and you will need to `import collections` for this).

 ```